-This authentic Instant Pot Jambalaya recipe was adapted from an authentic Creole Jambalaya recipe that has spicy andouille sausage, chicken, shrimp, and rice.
-Flavored with Louisiana spices and cooked to perfection, it’s a delicious one-pot pressure cooker meal.
-Great for a weeknight dinner or a special occasion!
+This Instant Pot Jambalaya recipe was adapted from an authentic jambalaya recipe with spicy andouille sausage, chicken, shrimp, and rice.
+Flavored with Louisiana spices and cooked to perfection, it’s a delicious one pot meal that can be made in the pressure cooker or on the stovetop.
+Great for an easy dinner on busy weeknights or a special occasion!

-[This post was first published in February 2017 and was one of the first Instant Pot Jambalaya recipes!
-It was completely updated in December 2019 with new photographs and modified instructions to help you avoid the ‘Burn’ message.]
+[This post was first published in February 2017 and was one of the first original and authentic Instant Pot Jambalaya recipes!
+It’s a popular recipe with rave reviews.
+Read the reviews at the bottom of this post.]

 Table of Contents